obsidiandynamics/zerolog/README.md

 **Note:** The name passed to `forName()` has no effect in the above example, as `Slf4jWrapper` will return a pre-canned logger.

-## Is there a correct way to write logging helpers or custom logging abstractions?
+## How do I correctly write logging helpers or custom logging façades?
 We've all done this before; written a static helper method that logs events in a particular way.
 Often this is done for logging messages or exceptions.
 For the latter, we sometimes log an exception internally before letting it percolate up the call stack.

 A related, although somewhat less common scenario is when library developers try to outsmart the world by writing their own lightweight logging façade, ostensibly allowing the user to plug in any logger without tying them to SLF4J (but in reality adding no value and causing a heartache for all involved).